archerash/nrun-init/README.md

 ## How does Re work?

-Re works by opening directories and running services in these directories.
-First it opens `/etc/re/core-services` and runs all executable files there (stage 1), then it enters stage 2 in which it runs all executable files in `/var/sv`.
-When it runs all of the services it enters stage 3 in which it awaits signals.
-If it receives `SIGCHLD` signal it cleans up finished process (zombie process).
-If it receives `SIGTERM` it shutdowns OS and for `SIGINT` it reboots.

-To add a new service to Re simple create shell script in `/var/sv` directory with [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) at the top and code you want to run each time your OS boots.
-More important services that ensure basic operation of the OS should be added to `/etc/re/core-services` directory.
+Re is extremely simple init as all it does it running services and reacting to specific signals.
+At boot, it runs `/etc/re/1` (stage 1) which is shell script that (by default) runs `rectl svdir /etc/re/core-services` to start all services in given directory.
+When all services are running, it enters stage 2 and it runs `/etc/re/2` which does same thing (by default) but it runs `/var/sv` which are services that should be ran after filesystem is mounted or services that are not required for system to work.
+When it finishes running services, it enters "daemon mode" where its in infinite loop waiting for signals.
+It if receives SIGTERM - it kills all processes except itself and shutdowns, when it receives SIGINT it also kills all processes except itself but it reboots instead of shutting down.
+If it receives SIGCHLD it cleans up finished process.
+To add a service you can add shell script to `/var/sv/` directory or to `/etc/re/core-services` if its critical for system.

 ## How to install Re?